microsoftgraph/msgraph-training-changenotifications/tutorial/02_create-app.md

 <!-- markdownlint-disable MD002 MD041 -->

-### Register and grant consent to the application in Mirosoft Graph
+### Register and grant consent to the application in Microsoft Graph

 1. Open a browser and navigate to the [Azure Active Directory admin center](https://portal.azure.com).
 Login using a **Work or School Account**.